|Related to : NHA Certifications vs. AAPC Certifications|

 Best certifications to get?

-from college so naturally I've been looking for jobs.
-I want to add
+naturally I've been looking for jobs.
+I want to add something more to

-something more to set my resume off in the event I can't find a job in
+set my resume off in the event I can't find a job in the next couple

-the next couple of months.
-What are the most respected certificates
+of months.
+What are the most respected certificates for programming

-get a typing certification and i'm also looking for a food prep
+certification and i'm also looking for a food prep certification in

 Is there a forum here dedicated to ms certification? anything